wwagner4/planitpublic/README.md

   * git submodule update gtfsdb
 * Follow the steps described in the 'Using with Docker' section. https://github.com/OpenTransitTools/gtfsdb
 * Import the data by calling the './import.sh' script

+### Server (nugget-rocket)

+Define the database URL environment variable.

+`DATABASE_URL=postgresql://docker:docker@localhost:5432/gtfsdb`

+In intellij the variable can be set in the run configuration.

+Use a .env file for defining the variable